feralpacket/building_network_tech_refresh/README.md

       - Any special vendor equipment
 	- Conveyor systems
 	- Cranes
-	- Network connected idustrial equipment
+	- Network connected industrial equipment
 	- Large Heidelberg printers
       - The mahogany desk user suite ( do this after hours )
       - Any special offices or sections or labs